Michalal99/new_bee/README.md

 ## Setup
 <!-- To run our program, clone this repository to your Linux system.
 Then write a commands -->
+Generate public SSH key and add to your github:

+`ssh-keygen`

-Generate public SSH key and add to your github (in your github account go to settings->SSH and GPG keys->New SSH key->paste your SSH key and click add SSH key).
+In your github account go to settings->SSH and GPG keys->New SSH key->paste your SSH key and click add SSH key.
 Now go to IncorporateUS/Intellij_Docker repository to clone it and paste to your terminal:

 `git clone git@github.com:IncorporateUS/Intellij_Docker.git`